 It fits with how I feel about travelling: that arriving in the destination is nothing compared with looking at it online or in photos beforehand.
 I live things in advance I think and when they arrive and all that is left is to enjoy the work put in to arrive in said destination, I feel let down.

 The difficulty is how I know it matters to me.
 Maybe I am enjoying this state of feeling blocked then?
 Whether or not I will turn around tomorrow and delete everything I have written remains to be seen.
-It would quite like to me to feel as if reaching a place where things have settled into a pattern means that I am not working hard enough and to want to invite more difficulty into my life.
+It would be quite like to me to feel as if reaching a place where things have settled into a pattern means that I am not working hard enough and to want to invite more difficulty into my life.

 Off into Paris now.
 I like being able to say that.